Albert Pike: Involvement with the Ku Klux Klan

-It was not until 1971, that Allen W. Trelease published White Terror: The Ku Klux Klan Conspiracy and Southern Reconstruction, and cast doubt on Pike's KKK membership as, according to Trelease, the offices that Pike allegedly held are not mentioned in "The Prescript", the Klan constitution.
-However, the office of Grand Dragon, which Davis claims Pike once held, is mentioned in the 1867 Klan constitution.
+When the Ku Klux Klan was revived in 1915, there even existed an Albert Pike Klan, a local chapter of the organization based in Illinois.

-No contemporary evidence shows that Pike was ever affiliated with the Klan.
-When the US Congress investigated the KKK in 1871, its report failed to support these allegations, and Pike's name was not found in any Klan records, or to be associated with it.
+In 1971, Allen W. Trelease published White Terror: The Ku Klux Klan Conspiracy and Southern Reconstruction, and claimed that the office that Pike allegedly held in the KKK was not mentioned in "The Prescript", the Klan constitution.
+However, the office of Grand Dragon, which Davis claims Pike once held, is explicitly mentioned in the 1867 Klan constitution.
+At the same time, Trelease noted that "Pike may well have affiliated with the Klan."
+As evidence, Trelease notes that Pike "was intrigued by secret societies and rituals" and "sympathized with the Klan's stated objectives."

-Walter Lee Brown in his 1997 biography of Pike, likewise asserts that that Pike was not a member of the Klan.
-Walter Lee Brown claims the work of Davis, Fleming, and Brown are "unreliable histories", but offers no further evidence other than citing Trelease.
+A 1997 biography of Pike by Walter Lee Brown asserts that Pike was not a member of the Klan and Brown found "no contemporary, nor no reliable late evidence that Pike ever joined the Klan."
+Brown claims the work of Fleming, Davis and Horn are "unreliable histories", but offers no further evidence other than citing Trelease, which, in Brown's interpretation "casts doubt on Pike's membership."